home-assistant/home-assistant.io/source/_components/sabnzbd.markdown

 ---
 layout: page
 title: "SABnzbd"
-description: "Instructions how to integrate SABnzbd within Home Assistant."
+description: "Instructions on how to integrate SABnzbd with Home Assistant."
 date: 2018-03-03 19:09
 sidebar: true
 comments: false